Enterprise-connect/certifactory/README.md

 File a PR against the original ```beta``` branch, if this is for a beta-relate certificate.
 Otherwise please PR against the ```release``` branch.

 ### step 6. acceptance
-Once the branch reviewer(s) successfully verifies your CSR, you will be notified via a merging message, and your certificate [will be issued and placed here](https://github.com/Enterprise-connect/certifactory/tree/gh-pages/cert-list).
-You may continue download it for future usage.
+Once the CSR is successfully verified by the branch reviewer(s), a merging notification will be sent, and a licensed certificate [will be issued and placed here](https://github.com/Enterprise-connect/certifactory/tree/gh-pages/cert-list).